Carreau/phd-dissertation/parts/part3.rst

 been measured.

-It has been determined that the actin cortex is  a mechanical support for the plasma membrane and that it extend over a few hundreds of nanometers:cite:`...` .
+It has been determined that the actin cortex is  a mechanical support for the plasma membrane and that it extend over a few hundreds of nanometers :cite:`...` .
 Many cells processes also hint for actin structure connected to this cortex that are key elements to organelle and chromosome positioning :cite:`...`.

 In this part of the manuscript we investigate how a sparse actin structure can emanate from the actin cortex, and what its properties are.
-Using a biomimetic system to reconstitute the actin cortex and its dendritic structure on bead, we show that from the cortex emanate a network of filaments that have mechanical effect sufficient to move cells organelles  up to tens of micrometers from the actin cortex.
+Using the :ref:`bead-motility <bead-motility-assay>` biomimetic system to reconstitute the actin cortex and its dendritic structure, we show that from the cortex emanate a network of filaments that have mechanical effect sufficient to move cells organelles  up to tens of micrometers from the actin cortex.

 The branched structure of the actin cortex underneath the plasma membrane of cells hint for a structure governed by Arp2/3.
-How Arp2/3 and CP can be used to form a biomimetic actin cortex has been studied.
-In :cite:`Kawska2012`, both in vitro measurement on reconstituted actin cortex on bead as well as simulation investigate the effect of cross linking and capping on the formed gel.
-They can see both experimentally and in simulation that a network of filament escape from what is defined as the actine cortex.
+How Arp2/3 and CP can be used to form a biomimetic actin cortex has been widely studied.
+In :cite:`Kawska2012`, both in vitro measurement on reconstituted actin cortex on bead as well as simulation investigate the effect of cross linking and Capping Protein on the formed gel.
+It can be seen both experimentally and in simulation that a network of filament escape from what is defined as the actin cortex.
 The effect of these long filaments is not taken into account in the in-silica system where measurement is restricted to filament shorter than 10 µm.
 Only the effect of dense entangled actin network generated from primers randomly placed  on the bead surface participate in the increase of tension and contribute to symmetry breaking.

-.. todo:: might want to introduce bead better here.

 .. figure:: /figs/Bead-tirf-fluo-sim.png
     :width: 70%